German Architect builds America’s first Skyscrapers

 He began his career in New York as a draftsman with the Bridge Builders Magazine.
 While with that periodical was asked by the late Charles McKim to make a perspective drawing of the Boston Public Library, afterward known as a skilled designer, he was employed in consecutive periods with several prominent architectural firms in New York, including Babb, Cook & Willard, Cyrus Eidlitz, and Eidlitz & MacKenzie.
 With the latter, he worked on the New York Times Building plans and was credited with having much to do in preparing the original design.

 Beginning professional practice in 1910, Mr. Gmelin joined Andrew MacKenzie and Stephen Voorhees in a partnership that was maintained for sixteen years.
 Following Mr. MacKenzie’s death in 1926, Mr. Ralph Walker took his place in the firm with a subsequent name change.
-In an early phase of his career, Mr. Gmelin assisted in planning several of New Yorks’s first skyscrapers, and during the busy years of his later practice was identified with the design of the following structures: New York Telephone Building at Albany, 1913; Walter Lispenard Building, New York, 1914, and the Brooklyn Municipal Building, 1924.
+In an early phase of his career, Mr. Gmelin assisted in planning several of New York’s first skyscrapers, and during the busy years of his later practice was identified with the design of the following structures: New York Telephone Building at Albany, 1913; Walter Lispenard Building, New York, 1914, and the Brooklyn Municipal Building, 1924.
 He died in 1937 at his home in Cranford, N.J., at the age of seventy-nine.
 German Architect Builds America’s Skyscrapers

-Voorhees, Gmelin, and Walker was a prestigious New York architectural firm.
-The firm had an illustrious heritage, the parent company being founded in New York City by Cyrus L.W.
-Eidlitz in 1885.
-In 1900 he added partner Andrew C. McKenzie, and when Eidlitz left the firm in 1910, he was replaced by Stephen Francis Voorhees (1878-1965) and Paul Gmelin.
-Following McKenzie’s death in 1926, Ralph Walker, who had been employed for several years with the company, was added as a partner, and the name was changed to Voorhees, Gmelin, and Walker.
 In 1938, reflecting new changes in the partnership, the name was changed to Voorhees, Walker, Foley, and Smith, and in 1955 to Voorhes, Walker, Smith, and Smith.
-Mr. Voorhees held a senior partner position until January 1959, when he became a consultant.
-Following Perry Coke Smith’s retirement in 1968, the firm’s name was changed to Haines Lundberg Waehler, and in its current form is known today as HLW.
+Mr. Voorhees held a senior partner position until January 1959 when he became a consultant.
+Following Perry Coke Smith’s retirement in 1968, the firm’s name was changed to Haines Lundberg Waehler, and in its current form, is known today as HLW.
 The firm was well known for its Art Deco buildings.
 See also the book: “The American Skyscraper, 1850-1940: A Celebration of Height” German Architect Builds America’s Skyscrapers.

 The Passport German Architect America’s Skyscrapers